ginglis13/magic-formula-scraper/README.md

 + once logged in, selects the number of stocks to view and clicks the corresponding button to display them
 + scrapes information about listed companies, writes to csv file titled 'companies.csv'
 + appends data to spreadsheet using the Google Sheets API and gspread
++ Optional: can be turned into a cronjob, instructions below

 ### Main Loop
 This is where the data is both written to a csv file and added to a Google worksheet
 ```python